Preparing For Treatment

 Do I need to do anything before my first laser treatment?

-If you are thinking about laser and wax or use an epilator regularly we would recommended you stop waxing/epilating 4-6 weeks before your first session to ensure your follicles are full and you have enough hair to treat.
+If you are thinking about laser and wax or use an epilator regularly we would recommended you stop waxing/epilating 4-6 weeks before your first laser hair removal session to ensure your follicles are full and you have enough hair to treat.

 Ensure the treatment area is free from tan - real or otherwise and lightly exfoliate approx 5 days before your first session.